Philadelphia Retail Theft Facts Lawyer

 What Should I Do If I Am Accused of Retail Theft?

-If you are accused of retail theft by a store owner or employee and held on those grounds, DO NOT attempt to flee.
-In Pennsylvania, a store owner and those in their employee have the right to reasonably detain and search an individual whom they have "probable cause" to believe committed retail theft.
-It is not a good idea for you to try and determine what amounts to "probable cause."
-At this juncture, it is best for you to cooperate and contact your attorney.
+If you are accused of Retail Theft by a store owner or employee, and held on those grounds, do not attempt to flee.
+In Pennsylvania, a store owner and those in their employee have the right to reasonably detain and search an individual who they have “probable cause” to believe committed Retail Theft.
+It is not a good idea for you to attempt to determine what amounts to “probable cause.”
+At this point, it is best for you to cooperate and contact your attorney.

-If you have been charged with retail theft, you should continue to cooperate, conforming to police instruction.
-HOWEVER, YOU SHOULD NOT ANSWER ANY QUESTIONS OF OFFICERS OR PROSECUTORS.
-You are entitled to an attorney and should politely decline and exercise your right to remain silent until one arrives.
+If you have been charged with Retail Theft, you should continue to cooperate, conforming to police instruction.
+However, you should not answer any questions of officers or prosecutors.
+You are entitled to a lawyer, and should politely decline and exercise your right to remain silent until one arrives.
 It is not in your best interest to tell your side of the story.
-Your attorney will do that at the appropriate time and you will be allowed to do so on the day of court, if necessary.
+Your attorney will do that at the appropriate time, and you will be allowed to do so on the day of court, if necessary.

 Why Do I Need an Attorney?